-The Cairns Western Arterial Road has been upgraded to four lanes from the southern connection of the bypass to the traffic signals at nearby Caravonica State School, including installing traffic signals at the Skyrail Drive to ease traffic flow in peak times.
+The Cairns Western Arterial Road has been upgraded to four lanes from the southern connection of the bypass to the traffic signals at nearby Caravonica State School, and traffic signals were installed at the Skyrail Drive to ease traffic flow in peak times.

 In partnership with HDR, BG&E provided design management, bridge and staging design services, in addition to civil and traffic engineering services for the bypass.

-This also provides a significant whole-of-life cost saving, by eliminating the need for millions of dollars in additional infrastructure, which would be redundant within 10 years.
+This also provided a significant whole-of-life cost saving, by eliminating the need for millions of dollars in additional infrastructure, which would be redundant within 10 years.
 The new structurally efficient layout earned certification by the Infrastructure Sustainability Council of Australia for an Excellent Design Infrastructure Sustainability Rating.